britt-klose/ECommerce-Website/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

   ## Description
  This application is the back end ecommerce for a company website.
 Users can utilize this to control the functionality of categories, products, and tags.
 Functions include viewing, isolating, creating, updating, and deleting.
+Javascript is the main language utilized in the development as can be seen in the routes, models, seeds and server files.

   ## Table of Contents